snt-arg/iMarker_algorithms/README.md

 ### Installation

-Finally, install the package using `pip install -e .` to install the packages.
+Install this repository using `pip install -e .` in the root directory.

 ## 📁 Files & Folders